Australian Young Labor: Ideology

-Activities and roles

-Young Labor is most active during state and federal elections, campaigning in marginal seats.
-The youth wing of the party may organise members to door knock an electorate or set up a stand in shopping centres to hand out political party notes.
-Members are often also asked to 'letterbox' party advertising.
+National conference

-Each year Australian Young Labor holds a conference in a capital city.
+Biennially Australian Young Labor holds a conference in a capital city, normally Canberra.
 The conference is usually held at a university campus and typically features guest speakers from the ALP.
 At the conference several positions are elected by delegates chosen from state branches.
 Fifteen executive positions are also elected.
-The National Young Labor President is a non-voting representative on the Australian Labor Party National Executive.
+The Young Labor National President is a non-voting ex-officio representative on the Australian Labor Party National Executive.